 Joey Gallo, outfielder, Texas Rangers

 Joey Gallo is the very definition of a three-outcome player.
-He walks in 18.3% of his plate appearances, has one of the highest strikeout rates in MLB (33.5%) and there are few players with his level of game power.
+He walks in 19.3% of his plate appearances, has one of the highest strikeout rates in MLB (31.3%) and there are few players with his caliber of in-game power.
 The 27-year-old got off to a strange start this year, walking in 25.6% of his trips to the plate but hitting for little power (one extra-base hit in 82 PAs).

-We’ve seen a more familiar version of the slugger in May, with seven home runs and a .484 SLG.
+We’ve seen a more familiar version of the slugger is of late.
+In June, Gallo carries a .402 OBP and .831 OPS..
 Not only would Gallo’s left-handed bat fill a void in the Yankees’ lineup, they would also love his versatility.
 He has experience in all three outfield spots and hasn’t been a bad defender.
 With the Rangers rebuilding, Gallo is an ideal target for New York.

 Andrew Heaney, starting pitcher, Los Angeles Angels